Reflections on imxrt-hal (2024)

 Other examples of this driver type include the prototype imxrt-enet

-drivers (respectively implementing smoltcp
+and imxrt-usdhc drivers (respectively implementing smoltcp and

-).
+embedded-sdmmc).
 These are separately maintained so that they can be

 released when the interface package breaks.
 Users can depend on these

-packages without imxrt-hal
+packages without imxrt-hal.

-It’s not clear to me that imxrt-hal
+It’s not clear to me that imxrt-hal should re-export these kinds of

 drivers.
 It may be better if users took direct dependencies on these